afontainec/chinchay-docs/docs/middleware/access.md

 ## Overview

  The Access Module has two Functions.
 The first one is to be in charge of generating an access token.
 This token follows the json web token standard, by generating the token with the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) npm package.
-The routes protected by the Middleware will expect request to hold this token as a Bearer token.
+The routes protected by the Middleware will expect requests to hold this token as a Bearer token.

-  Second, it restrict which users can access different content, functionalities, functions, etc. It work with roles, were each user can have many roles.
+  Second, it restricts which users can access different content, functionalities, functions, etc. It works with roles, where each user can have many roles.
 Each role will give him access to certain data and/or functionalities.
 There are two types of roles:

-  * RESTRICTED ROLES: roles that has access to a particular entry.
+  * RESTRICTED ROLES: roles that have access to a particular entry.
 Its accessibility is limited to that entry.
 For example, let's assume you have an app with information about coffees, if a user can only access 1 particular coffee, he should be granted a restricted role.
   * UNRESTRICTED_ROLES: roles that have complete access on a particular module or subdivision of the app.
-Usually used for a certain database relation. let's assume you have an app with information about coffees and teas, if a user can access all the coffees but not the teas, he should be granted an unrestricted role to coffees.
+Usually used for a certain database relation.
+Let's assume you have an app with information about coffees and teas, if a user can access all the coffees but not the teas, he should be granted an unrestricted role in coffees.

   This module works side by side with [TheWall](https://www.npmjs.com/package/thewall). and will require a working instance of TheWall to work properly.